aculab-com/aculabcall-notification-example/README.md

 ### Server connection

-you have to edit variable URL_BASE within middleware.ts file in order for requests to find your server.
+You have to edit variable URL_BASE within middleware.ts file in order for requests to find your server.
 The variable expects string in format \<server IP>:\<server port>'

 for example: